igor-petruk/oatbar/book/src/configuration/block.md

 ```
 # If set, can shrink the image smaller than automatically determined size.
 max_image_height=20
+# If this value is set and changed, then image caching gets disabled and
+# image is reloaded from the filesystem even if the filename stayed the same.
+# It can be used by a command to generate dynamic images under the same filename.
+updater_value="${image_generator:timestamp}"
 ```

 The block offers rich possibilities, provided you can generate your own